-Asian Soup Recipes: How to Make Clear Japanese Soup
+Clear Asian Soup Recipe: How to Make Japanese Broth

-In my explorations of other cuisines, I have fallen in love with many of the Asian soups.
+In my explorations of cuisine, I have fallen in love with many of the Asian soups.
 They are so simple to prepare and so distinctive in their flavors that I have ended up buying many different Asian cookbooks over the years.

 This recipe is for the Japanese clear soup, though some recipes call this a miso soup.
 It's also known as "suimono."
-You can use that base as well, but I prefer just this simple broth variation.
-I especially love adding a garnish of shrimp and spinach leaves.
+I prefer this simple broth variation.
+I especially love it with a garnish of shrimp and spinach leaves.

 - 3 cups water

 - 1 tablespoon instant chicken bouillon (or omit bouillon and substitute 3 cups of chicken broth)

 - 1 teaspoon low-sodium soy sauce

 - Spinach leaves